 - Annual renewal of the scholarship is contingent upon satisfactory academic progress and attendance at all Leadership Academy-sponsored programs, including but not limited to Saturday leadership seminars, regular scholar meetings, and sophomore leadership retreats

-- Scholars are required to actively participate in a committee of their choosing to support development of the Leadership Academy program
+- Scholars are required to actively participate in a committee of their choosing to support the development of the Leadership Academy program

 - All scholars must also adhere to university-wide codes of conduct; students who are accused and found guilty of conduct not in keeping with the code of conduct are subject to dismissal from the academy